jaeyk/comp_thinking_social_science/docs/07_high_dimensional_data.md

     - [`yardstick`](https://github.com/tidymodels/yardstick): for model evaluations

-    - [`workflows`](https://github.com/tidymodels/workflows): for bundling a pieplne that bundles together preprocessing, modeling, and post-processing requests
+    - [`workflows`](https://github.com/tidymodels/workflows): for bundling a pipeline that bundles together preprocessing, modeling, and post-processing requests

 - Why taking a tidyverse approach to machine learning?